 M.SC. by thesis student

-I am originally from Michigan and have had an interest in animal behavior since my first year of high school when I did my first clumsy animal behavior experiment involving all my friends' pets.
-I went on to major in Animal Science at Michigan State University and during my final year in undergrad, I had the opportunity to work in MSU's Animal Behavior and Welfare Group as a student research assistant.
-This allowed me to conduct two of my own research projects involving swine feeding behavior and pig-human interactions.
+My interest in animal behaviour took hold at age 14 when I did my first ambitious (and clumsy) animal behaviour experiment involving all the dogs, cats, and horses I knew at the time.
+I continued to pursue my interest in animal behaviour at Michigan State University where I majored in animal science.
+During my final year of undergrad, I had the opportunity to work in MSU's Animal Behavior and Welfare Group as a student research assistant.
+During this time, I conducted two of my own research projects involving swine feeding behavior and pig-human interactions, the latter of which I presented at the 2016 ISAE Congress in Edinburgh, Scotland.